-Our programming networks have entered into long-term programming acquisition contracts that require substantial payments over long periods of time.
+Our programming networks have entered into long-term programming acquisition contracts that require substantial payments over long periods of time, even if we do not use such programming to generate revenues.

 Our programming networks have entered into numerous contracts relating to the acquisition of programming, including rights agreements with film companies.
 These contracts typically require substantial payments over extended periods of time.
 We must make the required payments under these contracts even if we do not use the programming.